victoryang1/DAT-BOS-16/lessons/lesson-17/readme.md

 Popular databases of this variety include mongodb and couchdb.

+**Check:**
-**Check:** Go through a few examples of data storage and talk about what might be a better storage solution.
-I think for many of these the answers may be personal preference, but the students should understand some of the differences.
+1. Below are a few examples of data storage.
+    - Answer what might be the best storage or database solution

+> NOTE: I think for many of these the answers may be personal preference, but the students should understand some of the differences.

 - Database for an application with user profiles:
     - (As always) Probably relational DB:
     - Perhaps 'noSQL' database if user profile fields are commonly changing updating or we want to make it easy to do complex queries on user profile elements